Show All Answers

 Ballots are mailed to eligible voters at an address within the Grand Junction city limits.
 If you didn’t get a ballot it could be because:

-If you make a mistake on your ballot, or for some other reason are unable to use the ballot mailed to you, please call the City Clerks office at 970-244-1509.
+If you make a mistake on your ballot, or for some other reason are unable to use the ballot mailed to you, please fill out and file a Replacement Ballot Form.

 All ballots must be returned by 7 pm on Election Day.
 Postmarks do not count as a received date.
 Ballots received after 7 pm on Election Day will not be counted.